 Somehow, somewhere, I had noted that today was Iranian Food Day.
 (I really can't find anything else about this, so if you've got something, chime on in!)
 I don't think I've ever eaten at an Iranian restuarant, so I had to do a little digging to find out what constituted Iranian food.
 Well, it seems as though Iranian food gets described as "Persian" food, or lumped with other food cultures as "Middle Eastern" or "Mediterranean" food.
 In that case, I may have had a traditionally Iranian food in the past.

 This time, though, I figured I'd see if there was something I could make.
 I found a page of recipes at the Iran Chamber Society and started browsing.
 I discarded any dish that would require me to go buy a special spice (saffron?
 I don't use it enough to make it worth buying) or any cuts of meat I don't regularly cook ( ex. lamb.)
-I settled on the recipe for Nargesi Esfenaaj
+I settled on the recipe for Nargesi Esfenaaj.

-The dish just after the eggs
+The dish just after the eggs were added to the already cooked spinach and onion. |

 I ended up cutting the size of the recipe so that I used one bag of spinach (255g), one onion and two eggs.
 I was originally going to go with one egg, but once I went to crack the egg, I realized there was room for more than one egg.
 So I used two and when the whole thing was cooked, cut it in half to save for later.